-Packaging optimization: how much air do you transport?
+Packaging optimisation: how much air do you transport?

 When buying transportation, what you’re really buying is space on an airplane, ship or truck.
 The issue is less about how much your packages weigh and more about how much space they take up.
 The goal, then, is to design packaging to take up the least amount of space possible.